promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module1/README.md

 # Module 1
 ## Deploy resources in the on-premises and in-cloud regions

 In this module, you will use CloudFormation scripts to deploy resources in two AWS regions: one that represents the on-premises environment, and one for the in-cloud environment.
-Once all resources have been deployed, you will mount an export from the NFS server on the Application server and verify existing files.
+Once all resources have been deployed, you will access the data on Scality from the Application server and verify existing objects.

 ![](../images/mod1arch.png)